markirb/kreuzeck/README.md

 TODO:
-support dark mode
-migrate to swift ui
+ - migrate to swift ui